-The Marshall University “Thundering Hackers” GenCyber Camp will be the first digital forensics and cyber security student program in West Virginia and the surrounding Appalachian regions for students entering 9th – 12th grades.
-The GenCyber Camp’s foundational courses (Hardware & Software Programming, Digital Forensics, and Information Security) will cover the Cybersecurity First Principles, ethics, and online safety.
-To ensure a level playing field, application to the Marshall GenCyber camps are open to all student participants at no cost on a competitive basis.
-Funding is provided jointly by the National Security Agency (NSA) and the National Science Foundation (NSF).
+Marshall University’s GenCyber Camp is the 1st digital forensics and cybersecurity student program for students of West Virginia and the surrounding Appalachian regions.
+The foundation courses cover the basic cybersecurity concepts, ethics, and online safety.
+To ensure a level playing field, applications to the Marshall GenCyber camps are open to all student participants at no cost on a competitive basis.
+Funding is provided jointly by the National Security Agency and the National Science Foundation.

 - Hardware & Software Programming